 For this image of Rio, I slid the left/dark slider to the right just a bit, I slid the mid-tones to the left just a bit, and I left the right slider/highlights alone.
 This helped to "push" the shadows up.
 Thus creating detail and contrast in the mid-tones and left the highlights alone.

 We will click on our source image layer to select it, then go to Image > Adjustments > Shadow / Highlights.

-This is another potent tool that can extract a lot of detail from both the shadows and highlight regions of your photos.
-Which ultimately creates contrast, making your engraving more realistic and exciting - seemingly popping off of the wood or other material.
+This is a potent tool that can extract a lot of detail from both the shadows and highlight regions of your photos.
+This ultimately creates contrast making your engraving more realistic and exciting - seemingly popping off of the wood or other material.

 To edit the highlights and shadows for Rio, I did the following:

 Amount: 15% (the total correct desired, or how much I'm going to push the shadows up)

 Tone: 24% (how broad of a range in the shadows I want to be selected - a higher percentage increases the number of dark areas affected)

 Radius: 28 pixels (determines how large of a radius in pixels is affected by the adjustment)

 Radius: 30 pixels

 These settings allowed me to pull the highlights down, creating a lot of texture and detail in the white areas of his coat.
 It also pushed the dark places of his coat up, creating more texture that we will see in the engraving.

 Resize your image to the desired engrave size.
 Here, I generally copy all of the edits into a brand new file which leaves my original source image completely editable.
 This is part of what my actions do. :)